abroroo/til/Framer Motion/How to animate with scroll.md

 ```

-This will move above given two div on opposite directions on x-axis as user scrolls the page
+This will move above given two divs to the opposite directions on x-axis as user scrolls the page